Australian Army: Afghanistan and Iraq

 Following the 11 September 2001 terrorist attacks, Australia promised troops to any military operations that the US commenced in response to the attacks.
 Subsequently, the Australian Army committed combat troops to Afghanistan in Operation Slipper.
 This combat role continued until the end of 2013 when it was replaced by a training contingent operating under Operation Highroad until 2021.

 After the Gulf War the UN imposed heavy restrictions on Iraq to stop them producing any Weapon of mass destruction.
-In the early 21st century, the US accused Iraq of possessing these weapons and promoted unsubstantiated allegations, and requested that the UN invade the country in response, a motion which Australia supported.
+In the early 21st century, the US accused Iraq of possessing these weapons, and requested that the UN invade the country in response, a motion which Australia supported.
 The UN denied this motion, however, it did not stop a coalition, that Australia joined, invading the country; thus starting the Iraq War on 19 March 2003.

 Between April 2015 and June 2020, the Army deployed a 300-strong element to Iraq, designated as Task Group Taji, as part of Operation Okra.
 In support of a capacity building mission, Task Group Taji's main role was to provide training to Iraqi forces, during which Australian troops have served alongside counterparts from New Zealand.

+In 2020 an investigation of allegations of war crimes committed during Australian military operations in Afghanistan was concluded with the release of the Brereton Report.
+The report identified 25 ADF personnel that were involved directly or indirectly in the murder of 39 civilians and prisoners, with 19 referred to the Australian Federal Police to be criminally investigated.
+A 'warrior culture' in the SAS was specifically criticised with investigators 'frustrated by outright deceit by those who knew the truth and, not infrequently, misguided resistance to inquiries and investigations by their superiors'.

 Organisation

-The 1st Division comprises a deployable headquarters, while the 2nd Division, under the command of Forces Command, is the main home-defence formation, containing Army Reserve units.
-The 2nd Division's headquarters only performs administrative functions.
-The Australian Army has not deployed a divisional-sized formation since 1945 and does not expect to do so in the future.

-1st Division
+1st (Australian) Division

-The 1st Division carries out high-level training activities and deploys to command large-scale ground operations.
-It has few combat units permanently assigned to it, although it does currently command the 2nd Battalion, Royal Australian Regiment as part of Australia's amphibious task group.
+Beginning 1 July 2023, the division was renamed the 1st Australian Division.
+The 1st, 3rd and 7th Brigades were placed under the direct control of the division's headquarters.
+This reform aimed to improve the connections between the divisional headquarters and the brigades it commands during deployments.